DLTK's Crafts for Kids

 - egg carton,

-- paint and paintbrush -- use a colour of paint that looks nice with the marker colours
+- paint and paintbrush -- use a color of paint that looks nice with the marker colours

 - tape or stapler